craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

 For more authoring examples of creating site plugins, see :ref:`newIa-studio-plugins`

 CrafterCMS also provides various site plugin examples available from the `marketplace <https://marketplace.craftercms.org>`__ to help you create your own plugins.
-These site plugins can be installed to your site using ``Plugin Management`` in |siteTools| through the Studio UI.
+These site plugins can be installed to your project using ``Plugin Management`` in |siteTools| through the Studio UI.
 See :ref:`newIa-plugin-management` for more information on installing site plugins from the CrafterCMS Marketplace.

-* `Cliengo plugin <https://github.com/craftercms/chatbot-plugin/tree/cliengo>`__ to add Cliengo to a site
+* `Cliengo plugin <https://github.com/craftercms/chatbot-plugin/tree/cliengo>`__ to add Cliengo to a project
 * `Image Carousel plugin <https://github.com/craftercms/carousel-plugin>`__ to add a highly configurable carousel plugin based on `Tiny Slider <https://github.com/ganlanyuan/tiny-slider/tree/v2.9.3>`__
-* `Contact Form plugin <https://github.com/craftercms/contact-form-plugin>`__ to add one or more contact forms to your site
+* `Contact Form plugin <https://github.com/craftercms/contact-form-plugin>`__ to add one or more contact forms to your project
-* `Google Analytics plugin <https://github.com/craftercms/google-analytics-plugin>`__ to add Google Analytics to your site
+* `Google Analytics plugin <https://github.com/craftercms/google-analytics-plugin>`__ to add Google Analytics to your project
-* `Google Maps plugin <https://github.com/craftercms/googlemaps-plugin>`__ to add Google Maps to your site
+* `Google Maps plugin <https://github.com/craftercms/googlemaps-plugin>`__ to add Google Maps to your project
-* `Google Tag Manager plugin <https://github.com/craftercms/google-tag-manager-plugin>`__ to add Google Tag Manager to your site
+* `Google Tag Manager plugin <https://github.com/craftercms/google-tag-manager-plugin>`__ to add Google Tag Manager to your project
-* `Sitemap plugin <https://github.com/craftercms/sitemap-plugin>`__ to generate a sitemap for your site
+* `Sitemap plugin <https://github.com/craftercms/sitemap-plugin>`__ to generate a sitemap for your project
-* `YouTube plugin <https://github.com/craftercms/youtube-plugin>`__ to add YouTube videos to your site
+* `YouTube plugin <https://github.com/craftercms/youtube-plugin>`__ to add YouTube videos to your project
-* `Redirect plugin <https://github.com/craftercms/redirect-plugin>`__ to add file-based redirects in your site
+* `Redirect plugin <https://github.com/craftercms/redirect-plugin>`__ to add file-based redirects in your project